 With a detailed, thorough, and deep analysis of your audience, your product strategy is better informed.
 You get insights on who the product is for, the features you should prioritize, the pain points you’re addressing (or not addressing), and so on.

-Who should be involved in creating your developer personas?
+Who should be involved in creating your buyer personas?

 It will vary, but try to think of everyone who’ll have knowledge of your target audience.
 Will your executive leadership?
 Your sales team?
 What about marketing?